Lore Cohort

 Carmen Ross

-Currently pursuing dual Master's degrees in Social Work (MSW) and Business Administration (MBA) at Howard University, Carmen's concentration is in Community, Administration, and Policy, and her research is focused on community centered philanthropy.
+Carmen is currently pursuing dual Master's degrees in Social Work (MSW) and Business Administration (MBA) at Howard University, Carmen's concentration is in Community, Administration, and Policy, and her research is focused on community centered philanthropy.
+Previously, Carmen served as the Program Director of the California Black Freedom Fund... read more

 Graduate Fellow